 Laboratory examinations were conducted in accordance with accepted microbiological practices [28].
 Blood was added to a BacT/Alert PF plus culture bottle (BIOMERIEUX, France, LOT 4053532) with a minimum of 1 ml (typically 5 ml in adult patients), and the bottle was left to incubate until the BacT/Alert instrument (BACTEC 9050, Becton Dickinson) identified the culture as positive or negative.Then, after being sub-cultured on blood agar, MacConkey agar, and choclate agar, all positive samples were incubated at 37 °C for 24-48 hours.
 Gram-staining was utilized to differentiate between gram-positive and gram-negative microorganisms.
 Enough pure culture colonies were used to suspend the bacteria in 3.0 ml of sterile saline in a test tube.
 Pure bacterial suspension was added to the bacterial specific identification and sensitivity testing kit device in accordance with the instructions in the product information manuals (BIOMERIEUX), and the VITEK II system was then used to analyze the samples for bacterial bio-typing and antibiotic susceptibility (the results of the patterns will be published in a separate article).Gram negative bacteria were identified using a VITEK ® GN ID identification card (lot 2410933203), whereas gram positive bacteria were identified using a VITEK ® GP ID identification card (lot 2420938203).
 All treatments were carried out for standard therapeutic and diagnostic purposes.

 Antibiotic sensitivity test:Utilizing Kirby-Bauer disc diffusion techniques, antibiotic resistance was assessed, and CLSI was used to interpret antibiotic sensitivity data [29].
 Typically, Sigma-Aldrich sources are used in NCPHL for antibiotic disks and medium powders.
-As quality control for a standard DDM test advised in the NCPHL Department of Microbiology, GPB and GNB isolates consisting of Pseudomonas aeruginosa (ATCC 27853), Escherichia coli (ATCC 25922), and Staphylococcus aureus subsp.
-Aureus ATCC 25923 were employed.
+As quality control for a standard DDM test advised in the NCPHL Department of Microbiology, GPB and GNB isolates consisting of Pseudomonas aeruginosa (ATCC 27853), Escherichia coli (ATCC 25922), and Staphylococcus aureus subsp. aureus ATCC 25923 were employed.
 The antibiotic disks were used to assess the susceptibility of Gram-positive bacteria and GNB to various antibiotics.
 The findings of the study were classified as sensitive (S), intermediate (I), or resistant (R).

 RESULTS